 At the end of the sessions, both the addict and the family begin some type of treatment together.
 Families attend family therapy sessions while the addict enters into a rehab facility or program.
 Everyone involved works together to bring healing to the family as a whole.

-A Relational Intervention Sequence for Engagement (ARISE) also gives family members the chance to have an active part in their loved one’s recovery and helps everyone involved heal and cultivate more productive behavioral patterns.
+A Relational Intervention Sequence for Engagement (ARISE) also gives families the chance to have an active part in their loved one’s recovery in New Jersey.
+It also helps everyone involved heal and cultivates more productive behavioral patterns.
 It promotes a holistic approach to encompass a person’s physical, mental, emotional, and spiritual needs.
 The person with addiction is invited to participate in ARISE interventions from the start to impart a sense of control over their situation.

 In this method, the person who needs help is called a Person of Concern (PoC).
 Anyone who wishes to be included in the intervention process is called a Concerned Other.
 The group of active Concerned Others forms an Intervention Network.

-A certified ARISE Interventionist moderates an ARISE intervention, but family involvement is integral to the process for maximum benefit.
+A certified ARISE substance abuse interventionist in New Jersey moderates an ARISE intervention, but family involvement is integral to the process for maximum benefit.
 ARISE uses a Family Invitational Intervention and Family Motivation to Change to facilitate communication.
 During sessions, family members learn practical ways to support their loved one in recovery.

-ARISE uses a three-phase continuum of intervention beginning with the least confrontational option for the PoC and increasing in efforts and expectations to get the PoC into treatment.
+Some addiction specialists in New Jersey may use ARISE, incorporating its three-phase continuum of intervention in the process.
+It begins with the least confrontational option for the PoC, and then increases efforts and expectations to get the PoC into treatment.
 This state ends at whatever level results in getting an individual into treatment.
 Even with all the potential meetings, the ARISE method should be completed within 1-3 weeks.